-- Common acts of physical abuse that are considered domestic violence include hitting, kicking, shoving, pushing, and pulling
+- Physical violence can include hitting, kicking, shoving, pushing, or pulling

 - Sexual assault